Option A: OBI CHeCklist

 The OBI Checklist has an emphasis on timing of admission, shared decision making, and support in labor.
 The Checklist is in Microsoft Word so it can easily be tailored to any institution.
 The OBI Checklist is adopted from the CMQCC Toolkit to Support Vaginal Birth & Reduce Primary Cesareans Quality Improvement Toolkit.

-Watch a Option A: OBI Checklist maternity provider education video.
+Watch the Option A: OBI Checklist maternity provider education video.

 Wondering how to operationalize the OBI Checklist?